Emma Meesseman: Russia

 Meesseman played for Spartak Moscow from 2014 to 2016, competing in two EuroCup tournaments.
 In February 2016, she was acquired by UMMC Ekaterinburg.

 With UMMC Ekaterinburg, Meesseman won the Russian National League championship in 2016, 2017, 2018, 2019 and 2020.
 Meesseman and UMMC Ekaterinburg won the 2015–16 EuroLeague, Europe's premium basketball competition for women, in April 2016.
 Having missed out on the final in 2017 and finished 3rd, Meesseman and UMMC Ekaterinburg won the 2017–18 EuroLeague.
 Meesseman, averaging 19 points in the Final Four tournament, was elected Final Four MVP.
 Meesseman and UMMC Ekaterinburg followed this up with further Euroleague wins in seasons 2018–19 and 2020–21.

 Fenerbahçe

 She signed with Fenerbahçe Istanbul on 1 July 2022 for EuroLeague Women season.
 Meesseman, who won 2022–23 EuroLeague Women championship and the 2022–23 Basketball Super League championship with the Fenerbahçe Alagöz Holding jersey in the 2022–2023 season, was selected as the regular season MVP in EuroLeague Women and also been in 2022–23 All-EuroLeague First Team.

-On 26 July 2023, she signed with the club for one year deal.
+On 26 July 2023, she signed with the club for one-year deal.
 In the 2023–24 season, she helped her club back to back win the 2023–24 EuroLeague Women championship and the 2023–24 Basketball Super League championship for the sixth time in a row, also selected as the regular season MVP in EuroLeague Women and also been in 2023–24 All-EuroLeague First Team.

 On 4 August 2024, she renewed her contract with the team for 2024–25 season.
+She won the EuroLeague with Fenerbahçe in April 2026, becoming the only player to have won the title for a record of seven times in the modern era.
+She also moved past the landmark of 2,000 points in that EuroLeague season.